leonardosos/3D_Printer_Lab/web-ui/README.md

 ## Docker Compose

-To run (only, not the tests) the Web UI with Docker Compose, follow the main readme instructions in the root directory of the project. ([main readme](../README.md))
+For Web UI with Docker Compose, follow the main readme instructions in the root directory of the project. ([main readme](../README.md))

 ### Note on Docker Compose testing